Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 Going from 0 to 1 was a good start, but to go from 1 to n, there are more things that can be done in Bokeh.
 In the future, we could:

-- Add Integration snapshot tests that will be marked as known failures.
+- Add integration snapshot tests that will be marked as known failures.
 - Add CI checks for accessibility tests.
 This would prevent commits from being merged if they will change Bokeh data visualizations in a way that triggers accessibility issues.